The Film is Ready: J2B/Candlelight Concert Premieres!

 A Note From Pastor Shane:

 Thanks for visiting our website.
-We’d love to have you visit our church, as well, both online and at our outdoor/in-person worship service!
+We’d love to have you visit our church, as well, whether you do so in-doors/in-person, online, or at our outdoor/in-person worship service!
 You’ll find that our church is purposely different for several reasons.
 I’ll share two of them now.

 First, we are purposely different in that we are thrilled to be Seventh-day Adventist Christians.
 Seventh-day Adventists have much in common with other Protestant churches, and we joyfully cherish those similarities.
 But we also have some key differences that we think you’ll find profoundly attractive.
 Click on the “Media” and “Study” tabs above to find out more!